Azure-Samples/Azure-Information-Protection-Samples/AIP-Audit-Export/README.md

 Download, save and run the [AIP Audit Label Data Powershell script](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/blob/master/AIP-Audit-Export/Export-LabelData.ps1).

 The script uses the following cmdlets:
-- `Export-LabelData` to extract data from Get-Label into Log analytics workspace tables
+- `Export-LabelData` to extract data from Get-Label into Log analytics workspace tables.

 Run this script once at initial setup or each time the label taxonomy of your organization changes.